abapzombie/ABAP-Toolbox/README.txt

 -         Can I Contribute?           -
 ---------------------------------------

 Of course you can!
-You can either do a push request using Github, or send me the .nugg file on my ABAP Website, http://abapzombie.com/ .
-Also send me a README file explaining what your code can do.
+You can either do a pull request using Github, or send me the .nugg file by mail, or even send me a comment through my ABAP Website: http://abapzombie.com/ .
+Also create the README file explaining what your code can do.

 ---------------------------------------